telerik/winforms-docs/gridview/selection/basic-selection.md

-RadGridView provides you with a selection functionality, which allows the user to select one or
-      more items (rows or cells) from the data displayed by the control.
+RadGridView provides you with a selection functionality, which allows the user to select one or more items (rows or cells) from the data displayed by the control.

 >tip The selection mechanism can be controlled programmatically as well.
-			For more information, take a look at the topic[ Selecting Rows and Cells Programmatically]({%slug winforms/gridview/selection/selecting-rows-and-cells-programmatically%}).
+For more information, take a look at the topic [Selecting Rows and Cells Programmatically]({%slug winforms/gridview/selection/selecting-rows-and-cells-programmatically%}).
 >

 ## Basic row selection

 By default RadGridView allows the user to select only one row.
 In this case the default property settings are:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Selection\Selection1.cs region=basicRowSelection}}
 {{source=..\SamplesVB\GridView\Selection\Selection1.vb region=basicRowSelection}}